Last Updated on October 18, 2025 by George Pavlopoulos

 In this section, you can see some extra photos of the church, its interior, and the surrounding area.

-As I wrote earlier, the church has no electricity, making photography challenging.
+As I mentioned earlier, the church lacks electricity, making photography challenging.
 The following images are shot in high ISO, so please bear with the noise in the pictures.

-There’s a note next to the candles that visitors should blow them out before leaving.
+There is a note next to the candles that reminds visitors to blow them out before leaving.
 There’s an elevated danger of fire, and since the area consists of plains, a fire could lead to a disaster.

-There’s also a note advising parents not to leave their children unaccompanied.
-According to the sign, the kinds might pollute the church’s interior and exterior.
+There is also a note advising parents not to leave their children unattended.
+According to the sign, the kids might pollute the church’s interior and exterior.

 Several icons are inside the church, and I did my best to photograph them.
 However, my Ricoh GR ii struggled due to low light conditions, but you can at least get an impression.